The 5 things I wish

 That is the reality of our situation.

-But as long as you keep trying to 'get back to normal' you'll just be banging your head on a brick wall trying to get back to the past when you actually have a whole new future.
+But as long as you keep trying to 'get back to normal' you'll just be banging your head on a brick wall trying to get back to the past when you actually have a bright new future.

-NUMBER TWO - you will never be the same again.
+You will never be the same again.

 You don’t have to be the person you were before cancer.